n0-computer/iroh-experiments/iroh-dag-sync/README.md

 ### Sync algorithm details

-To sync between two nodes, alice (sender) and bob (receiver), bob selects a root cid and a deterministic traversal.
+To sync between two nodes, alice (sender) and bob (receiver), bob configures a deterministic traversal, for example a root cid and a traversal order.
 He communicates this information to alice.

 Alice now executes the traversal and loads the data for each cid, then sends it back to bob as a bao4 encoded message.
 The message starts with the